nusco/narjillos/backlog.md

 ###Ethologist

+* Narjillos are born small and then grow up °
-* Narjillos eat each other °
+* Narjillos eat each other
 * "Fears" gene
 * "Wants to eat" gene

 ###Artist

-* Birth animation °
+* Birth animation °°
 * Light on/off visual and sound effects °
 * Better death animation (right now the bending is not visible) °
 * Fade out mouth/eye during death °